freeCodeCamp/demo-projects/CONTRIBUTE.md

 - Merge the PR
 - In the VM:
   - `cd` to the `/etc/nginx` folder
-  - `git fetch --all` to get new changes
+  - `git fetch --all` to get new changes.
+Use `sudo` for the next few commands if you get a permission denied error.
   - `git pull origin master` to add new changes
   - Open the `/etc/nginx/configs/upstreams.conf` file.
 Set the port for your new project to the value declared in `port-map.json`.
 I would try to keep them in alphabetical order.
   - Reload `nginx` with the new config using `sudo nginx -s reload`